ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 ### Finishing up

-After performing these tests, the dApp returns its decision whether the signature is valid or not to the webapp, and the webapp is then responsible for showing the final output to the user.
-As we mentioned above, in your dApp, you will probably want to take further actions accordingly.
+After performing these tests, the dapp returns its decision whether the signature is valid or not to the webapp, and the webapp is then responsible for showing the final output to the user.
+As we mentioned above, in your dapp, you will probably want to take further actions accordingly.

 ## Resources